webpack/concord/README.md

 #### file

-The moodle configuration can be in the package manager configuration file.
+The concord configuration can be in the package manager configuration file.

 Examples: